 Zook: “It’s a water monster!”

 DM Notes: I finally decided to roll with it and have the NPC's leave; partly because Buppido had taken on this "nemesis" persona to the group and I wanted to build on it and also because there was no good way to integrate them with the group.
 It just wasn't realistic to have the NPCs meekly go along with the random acts of violence, murder and self-sabotage the group would get up to but on the other hand I didn't want them wagging their fingers at the PCs all day or telling them what to do.
 So: Exile.
 FOR NOW.
-I like leaning into cataclysmically bad rolls the players had occasionally (like Zook IDing the Water Weird).
+I like leaning quite hard into the cataclysmically bad rolls the players made occasionally (like Zook IDing the Water Weird).
 I mean, strictly it would make more sense to say something like "Zook vaguely recalls some details about summoned creatures, but nothing specific" or "Aiyu kicks a rock while trying to move stealthily".
 But where's the fun in that?